English Curriculum Overview

 As children enter the Foundation Stage there are writing opportunities in all areas of learning.
 In KS1 and 2 transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing) form the basis for what is taught.
 Children apply the skills they have been taught in all areas of the curriculum.
 Children are taught how to plan, revise and evaluate their writing.
 Writing takes place in many forms - through word and sentence level activities, independently, modelled, shared, paired and requires an awareness of audience, purpose and context.
 IPADs and technology are used to engage pupils and give a purpose to their writing.
 Song lyrics and film clips are used as a stimulus for pupils' writing.

-Through synthetic phonics children are taught the different ways of spelling sounds and apply their growing knowledge in writing words, caption and sentences.
+Through synthetic phonics children are taught the different ways of spelling sounds and then apply their growing knowledge to write words, captions and sentences.
 Alongside decodable words, the reading and spelling of common exception/tricky words (those which can't be sounded out) are taught.
 Phase 6 of the Letters and Sounds program focuses on spelling strategies.
 As children enter KS2 the TES spelling program is followed.
 We encourage children to explore words and think about the origins and connections between words.
-Wordlists for Years 3&4 and Years 5&6 are taught and contain a mixture of frequently used words as well as those that children often mispell.
-We try to embed spelling opportunities in all areas of the curriculum.
+Wordlists for Years 3&4 and Years 5&6 are taught and contain a mixture of frequently used words as well as those that children often misspell.
+We aim to embed spelling opportunities in all areas of the curriculum.

 In the Foundation Stage children develop many pre-writing skills.
 Correct letter formation is taught in a variety of enjoyable ways.
 As they become able, children begin to write letters using a variety of materials.
 Children are taught how to hold their pencil correctly.
 Children learn to regulate the size of letters which leads to neatly presented work.
 When children are ready they are taught to join letters which leads to fluent, legible and speedy writing.
 Children are working very hard to obtain their "Pen Licences".